Post-attachment Inhibitors

 Post-attachment inhibitors target binding in the HIV life cycle

-There are other medications that can be used to block the physical merging of HIV and CD4 cells called fusion inhibitors; however, post-attachment inhibitors are different in that they block the step before fusion and binding.
-When using a post-attachment inhibitor, an HIV virion can still, in theory, fuse with a CD4 cell.
-However, it has a harder time binding to the host cell in the first place.2
+Post-attachment inhibitors block the step before fusion.
+When using a post-attachment inhibitor, an HIV virion can still fuse with a CD4 cell, but time binding to the host cell in the first place.1,3

 Examples of post-attachment inhibitors